oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

    $ mkdir /tmp/mii-sample
    $ cp -r /tmp/operator-source/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/* /tmp/mii-sample
    ```

    > **Note**: We will refer to this working copy of the sample as `/tmp/mii-sample`; however, you can use a different location.
    {{< rawhtml >}}
    <a name="resume"></a>
    {{< /rawhtml >}}
 1. Make sure an operator is set up to manage namespace `sample-domain1-ns`.
-Also, make sure a Traefik Ingress Controller is managing the same namespace and listening on port 30305.
+Also, make sure a Traefik Ingress controller is managing the same namespace and listening on port 30305.

    For example, follow the same steps as the [Quick Start](https://oracle.github.io/weblogic-kubernetes-operator/quickstart/) guide up through the [Prepare for a domain]({{< relref "/quickstart/prepare.md" >}}) step.